WICG/canvas-color-space/CanvasColorSpaceProposal.md

 This proposal was further discussed in the Khronos WebGL working group, with the participation of engineers from Apple, Google, Microsoft, Mozilla, Nvidia, and others.

+From 2016 to 2017, it was discussed on the [W3C WICG Discourse thread](https://discourse.wicg.io/t/canvas-color-spaces-wide-gamut-and-high-bit-depth-rendering/1505).

-The current venue for discussing this proposal is a [W3C WICG Discourse thread](https://discourse.wicg.io/t/canvas-color-spaces-wide-gamut-and-high-bit-depth-rendering/1505)
+The current venue for discussing this proposal is in issues and pull requests to the [WICG canvas-color-space GitHub repo](https://github.com/WICG/canvas-color-space).